L I N K E - N e w s l e t t e r , 2 0 0 2

 NEW PICTURES

 Finally, the corset pictures I've been promising are on the website!
-Visit www.chainmailguy.com/women.htm and scroll to the bottom of the page to see Barbara in her shiny new annealed steel corset.
-We took her in 2 dress sizes (4 inches!) for the picture, and gave her a lovely shaped waist.
+Visit the Women's section to see them.
+I took my model down 2 dress sizes (4 inches!) for the picture, and gave her a lovely shaped waist.
 Most guys don't see her waist when she's wearing the corset.
 Have a look and you'll see what I mean.

 RUMOURS